-- All inpatient Hospital Admissions,

-- Extended Care Expenses,

-- Home Infusion Therapy,

-- All inpatient treatment of Mental Health Care/Serious Mental Illness including partial hospitalization programs and treatment received at Residential Treatment Centers,

-- All inpatient treatment of Chemical Dependency including partial hospitalization programs and treatment received at Residential Treatment Centers, and

-- If you transfer to another facility or to or from a specialty unit within the facility.

-- The following outpatient treatment of Mental Health Care, Serious Mental Illness and Chemical Dependency:

-- Psychological testing,

-- Applied Behavioral Analysis,

-- Neuropsychological testing,

-- Outpatient Electroconvulsive therapy,

-- Intensive Outpatient Program, and

-- Repetitive Transcranial Magnetic Stimulation.
+- All inpatient treatment of Mental Health Care/Serious Mental Illness including partial hospitalization programs and treatment received at Residential Treatment Centers, - All inpatient treatment of Substance Use Disorder (SUD) including partial hospitalization programs and treatment received at Residential Treatment Centers, and - If you transfer to another facility or to or from a specialty unit within the facility. - The following outpatient treatment of Mental Health Care, Serious Mental Illness and Substance Use Disorder (SUD): - Psychological Testing or Neuropsychological Testing in some cases (BCBSTX will notify your Provider if Prior Authorization is required for these testing services), - Applied Behavioral Analysis (Please see coverage details as described in the Benefits for Autism Spectrum Disorder in the COVERED MEDICAL SERVICES section of this Benefit Booklet), - Electroconvulsive therapy, - Intensive Outpatient Program, and - Repetitive Transcranial Magnetic Stimulation.